You can also see details about each teacher in the course catalog.

 Susan GleasonSusan Gleason has a passion for the Lord as well as a passion for life.
 In 1976, at 14, she became the youngest girl in North Carolina to earn a black belt in Tae Kwon Do and also soloed an airplane.
 She continued to fly her own airplane until she was 19.
 She has an extensive background in foreign languages and has been traveling internationally since the age of eight.
-Her travels include Europe, Scandinavia, Estonia, Canada, Mexico, the Bahamas, South and Central Americas and South Africa.
+Her travels include Europe, Scandinavia, Estonia, Australia, New Zealand, Canada, Mexico, the Bahamas, South and Central Americas and South Africa.
 She studied French and German in college, attending Appalachian State University and UNC-Chapel Hill (B.A.’86).
 In 1985, while a college student, Susan was part of the Scandinavian Caravan (a Methodist exchange program) and led a Bible-smuggling operation into Soviet-controlled Estonia.
 She was a student radio announcer at WXYC 89.3FM Chapel Hill NC and WUAG 103.1FM Greensboro NC.
 She was also a member of a new wave group whose video clip aired on MTV.
 Susan lived in Germany from 1986-1991 and did post-graduate studies at Universität Würzburg, Universität Bonn and FAS Germersheim.
 She worked as an interpreter at the international trade fairs in Cologne as well as a translator and private tutor.
 She was also a Tae Kwon Do instructor in Germany and won many regional tournaments.
 In 1993, Susan started the weekly Blue Ridge Backroads program on WBRF 98.1FM Galax VA, a live old-time and bluegrass show that is still broadcast today.
 She has toured Europe several times with her old-time band, the Farmer’s Daughters.
 Susan has been studying Spanish since 2006.
-Susan is a multi-instrumentalist, radio voice talent, event announcer, and an avid cyclist/hiker/trail runner.
+She is a multi-instrumentalist, radio voice talent, event announcer, an avid cyclist/hiker/trail runner and triathlete.
 She loves serving the Lord on mission trips.
-Susan lives with her family on a beef cattle farm nestled in the Blue Ridge Mountains of Virginia.
+Susan lives with her family on a small beef cattle farm nestled in the Blue Ridge Mountains of Virginia.